TheOdinProject/curriculum/nodeJS/conclusion.md

 A platform we highly encourage you to begin looking into either way is [Amazon Web Services](https://aws.amazon.com/).
 This is a platform you will likely see on job postings and on the job itself, and can be an invaluable skill to have in your arsenal.

+#### Relational Data

+Now that you have exposure to non-relational databases with Mongo, you might be considering what other types of databases exist; namely relational databases.
+Understanding both types of databases and when to use them can set you up for success down the road.
+After all, not every problem requires a hammer.
+Our [database course](/courses/databases) is a great place to start to digging into relational databases and SQL.

 ### Other Resources

 Here are a few extra resources that will take you a bit deeper into software architecture, Javascript and Node: